Integrated Conditional Estimation-Optimization: Performance Guarantees

 \section{Performance Guarantees}

 In this section, we demonstrate asymptotic consistency and finite-sample performance guarantees of the ICEO approach.
 Let us first introduce some additional notation.
 We state our results in terms of arbitrary policy mappings $\pi : \mathcal{X} \rightarrow S$, which represent any mapping from the feature space $\mathcal{X}$ to the set of feasible decisions $S$.
 Our main interest herein is the class of policies that combine the optimal solution mapping and hypothesis $f$, i.e., $\Pi = w_\rho \circ \calH$.
-This class of policies includes the policy learned by the ICEO approach as well as policies learned by ETO approaches.
-In the remaining part of this work, we let $f^* : \calX \to \Delta_K$ denote the function that maps from $x$ to the true conditional distribution $p^*(x)$.
-We refer to $f^*$ as the true hypothesis.
-Moreover, we define $w(\cdot) : \Delta_K \to S$ as a function that arbitrarily outputs a value from the optimal solution set $W(\cdot)$, i.e., $w(p) \in W(p) = \argmin_{w\in S} \sum_{k=1}^K p_kc_k(w)$ for all $p \in \Delta_K$.

-To quantify our performance guarantees, we define the following risk functions for any policy $\pi$ and given regularization parameter $\rho \geq 0$: \begin{enumerate} \item $\hat{R}_n(\pi; \rho)$: The empirical regularized risk, for any given regularization parameter $\rho \geq 0$, with respect to a given sample $\{(x_i, \xi_i)\}_{i=1}^n$, i.e.,
+This class of policies could include both hypotheses learned by the ICEO approach as well as by ETO approaches.
+In the remaining part of this work, we let $f^\ast: \calX \to \Delta_K$ denote the function that maps from $x$ to the true conditional distribution $p^\ast(x)$.
+We refer to $f^\ast$ as the true hypothesis.
+To quantify our performance guarantees, we define the following risk functions for any policy $\pi$: \begin{enumerate} \item $\hat{R}_n(\pi)$: The empirical risk with respect to a given sample $\{(x_i, \xi_i)\}_{i=1}^n$, i.e.,

-\item $R(\pi; \rho)$: The expected regularized risk, for any given regularization parameter $\rho \geq 0$, with respect to the underlying joint distribution $\calD$ of $x$ and $\xi$, i.e.,
+\item $R(\pi)$: The expected risk with respect to the underlying joint distribution $\calD$ of $x$ and $\xi$, i.e.,